JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

 2. Add the path to your Xcode project `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`)
    of your Kotlin project.
    This step helps synchronize your Xcode project with Gradle project dependencies by calling `pod install` for your `Podfile`.
-3. Specify the minimum target version for the Pod library.
+3. Specify the minimum deployment target version for the Pod library.
     ```kotlin
     kotlin {
         ios()